whytekieran/Minesweeper-UWP-App/README.md

 When developing this application the main goal was to show my current skill at the C# programming language and to demonstrate concepts like MVVM.
 Therefore areas such as how pretty the application looked and how it looks when the screen is rotated where kept to a bare minimum.
 The application does look very nice though and works very well on the platforms ive tested it on which include my own desktop, my lumia 650 phone and a linx tablet.
 I have used an orientation sensor in the Game.xaml.cs to make sure that no matter which way the phone or tablet is rotated the screen wont change with it.
-With more time and in a real world environment additional work would obviously be put into so when the phone flips the grid flips with it and looks good when it does.
+With more time and in a real world environment additional work would obviously be put into this so when the phone flips the grid flips with it and looks good when it does.
+In a real world environment screen orientation can be resolved by the use of **Visual States**.
+We can set **triggers** for these different visual states that will be applied when the screen reaches a particular width or height.

 ## **_SQLite Data Storage_**
 The local high score storage for this minesweeper game are usingan SQLite database.
 To install SQLite for a project on Visual Studio 2015 you must do the following: